orca-zhang/ecache/README_en.md

 - In fact, it simply uses the pubsub feature of redis
 - Proactively inform that the cached information is updated and broadcast it to all the nodes
 - In a sense, it is just a way to narrow the inconsistent time window (there is a network delay and it is not guaranteed to be completed)
-- Pay Attention ⚠️:
+- Pay Attention: ⚠️
    - Reduce the use even if necessary, suitable for the scenario where write less read more `WORM(Write-Once-Read-Many)`
      - Because redis's performance is not as good as memory after all, and there is broadcast communication (write amplification)
    - The following scenarios will be degraded (the time window becomes larger), but at least the strong consistency of the current node will be guaranteed
      - Redis is unavailable, network error
      - Consume goroutine panic
-     - When there are nodes that are not ready (grayscale `canary` is released, or in the process of release), such as
+     - When not all nodes are ready (`canary` deployment, or in the process of deployment), such as
        - Already used `orcache` but added this plugin for the first time
        - Newly added cached data or newly added delete operation